wsberry/cpp-argv-parser/README.md

 The test projects and corresponding documentation have the following delimitations:

-1. The Homebrew package manager is assumed for macOS sfor installing updated versions of Git and Bash.
+1. The Homebrew package manager is assumed for macOS for installing updated versions of Git and Bash.
 2. The provided install scripts require bash versions 4.x and above with 5.x being recommended.

 ### <font color='#0077c6'>Required Tools for Building the Unit Test Project</font>